A.E. Kifisia F.C.: Training facilities

-Supporters and Rivalries
+Supporters and rivalries

 Supporters

+A.E.
 Kifisia has a relatively small amount of supporters which are mostly from the northern part of Athens.
-There are two different supporters' groups of the club which actively attend games and show their support for the club, "KIFISSIA ULTRAS" and "Northistas Club".
+There are two different supporters' groups of the club which actively attend games and show their support for the club, "Kifissia Ultras" and "Northistas Club".

-"KIFISSIA ULTRAS" or "Σύνδεσμος Φιλάθλων Κηφισιάς", are the main supporters' group of the club.
+"Kifissia Ultras" or "Σύνδεσμος Φιλάθλων Κηφισιάς", are the main supporters' group of the club.
 The group is made up of supporters coming from Southern Kifisia, Northern Kifisia, Central Kifisia, Nea Kifisia, Nea Erythrea, and Ekali.
-Most fans come from the ultras group "Jokers", of AENK B.C. in Nea Kifisia, from older A.O.K.
-Elpidoforos supporters, but also from other local ultras groups.
-"KIFISSIA ULTRAS" share friendships with "Drosia Ultras Gate 3" and "Raptors Nea Erythrea Club".
+Most fans come from the ultras group "Jokers", of AENK in Nea Kifisia, from older Elpidoforos supporters, but also from other local ultras groups.
+"Kifissia Ultras" share friendships with "Drosia Ultras Gate 3" and "Raptors Nea Erythrea Club".
 Due to various reasons, the group is not active anymore and rarely attends games.
+Northistas Kifisia, is also a very popular Instagram page dedicated to the team, which also functions as a supporters group.

 Rivalries

 A.E.
-Kifisia F.C.'s main football rivals are smaller Athens football clubs like Kallithea F.C., Egaleo F.C., Fostiras F.C., Apollon Smyrnis F.C., Proodeftiki F.C., and more.
+Kifisia's main football rivals are smaller Athens football clubs like Kallithea, Egaleo, Fostiras, Apollon Smyrnis, Proodeftiki and more.
 The supporters' rivals are Pefki, Maroussi, Colonos, Irakleio, and Elefsina.